Rob-the-Analyst/Covid-19-Project/README.md

 ## 2. Project Execution
 ### Steps taken in the Project.
-1. The most comprehensive and reliable data will be sourced to
+1. The data source was chosen based on its comprehensiveness and reliability.
+The data is extracted from https://ourworldindata.org/covid-deaths.